Covid-19 coronavirus: Pandemic halts vaccination for nearly 80 million children

 Experts say children need routine immunisations before the age of 2.

-In April, WHO and partners reluctantly recommended a temporary halt to mass polio immunisation campaigns aimed at eradicating the paralytic disease, recognizing the move would lead to a resurgence of the highly infectious, water-borne disease.
+In April, WHO and partners reluctantly recommended a temporary halt to mass polio immunisation campaigns aimed at eradicating the paralytic disease, recognising the move would lead to a resurgence of the highly infectious, water-borne disease.

-Wiping out polio requires that more than 90% of children be immunised, which is typically done in mass campaigns involving millions of health workers that would break social distancing guidelines needed to stop the spread of COVID-19.
+Wiping out polio requires that more than 90 per cent of children be immunised, which is typically done in mass campaigns involving millions of health workers that would break social distancing guidelines needed to stop the spread of Covid-19.

 More than a dozen countries in Africa have reported polio outbreaks this year, all caused by a rare mutation in the virus contained in the vaccine.
 Health officials had originally hoped to eradicate polio by 2000.

-"We cannot let our fight against one disease come at the expense of long-term progress in our fight against other diseases," said Henrietta Fore, UNICEF's executive director.
+"We cannot let our fight against one disease come at the expense of long-term progress in our fight against other diseases," said Henrietta Fore, Unicef's executive director.
 "We have effective vaccines against measles, polio and cholera.
 While circumstances may require us to temporarily pause some immunisation efforts, these immunisations must restart as soon as possible or we risk exchanging one deadly outbreak for another."

-WHO said it would issue advice next week to countries on how to continue providing vaccination services safely during COVID-19.
+WHO said it would issue advice next week to countries on how to continue providing vaccination services safely during Covid-19.

 - AP